wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 ## Discussion

-### Cost vs. Performance Scaling
+### Cost and Performance

 Running 10 clusters in serverless mode is prohibitively expensive while only handling about 35 requests per second.

 This cost structure doesn't cut it for our use case.
-We are better off investigating OLTP alternatives such as PostgreSQL, which are desinged for these type of use cases.
-The price of running a large PostgreSQL cluster with a read replica is prabably priced similarly to the 2 serverless cluster setup in databricks while being able to handle a much larger load of requests per second.
+For this type of workload, OLTP databases like PostgreSQL offer far better throughput at similar or lower cost than even a 2-cluster SQL Warehouse setup.

-The only issue with serving from an external database is that you need to figure out the data pipelines to move data out of Databricks and into this operational store.
+The only issue is the need to move data out of Databricks into the external database.
 Databricks offers [LakeBase](https://www.databricks.com/product/lakebase) as a managed solution.

 ### Query Complexity Determines Viability